Nurik-2011/Nurik-2011/README.md

-- 👋 Hi, I’m @Nurik-2011
+- 👋 Hi, I’m @Nurik-2011.
+My name is Beknazar Nuraly
-- 👀 I’m interested in basketball and volleyball
+- 👀 I’m interested in programming, basketball and volleyball
-- 🌱 I’m currently learning python, python Django
+- 🌱 I’m currently learning python, python Django and trying my best at algorithms
-- 📫 How to reach me e-mail beknazarnuraly@gmail.com
+- 📫 How to reach me: e-mail beknazarnuraly@gmail.com